 The difference is that these foods also contain vitamins C and D, which inhibit the formation of those N-nitroso compounds.

 But there are some alternatives.
 You can buy nitrate-free hot dogs, like the ones from Applegate Farms or Organic Prairie.
 These hot dogs contain nitrates from vegetables, but don't contain synthetic nitrates.
 Frying bacon in lower heat or cooking it in the microwave may minimize your exposure to nitrosamines, which can form during high-heat cooking.

 To make it all more confusing, a 2011 study from University of Kansas researchers revealed that hot dogs and other processed meats are better for you than some grilled non-processed meats, like rotisserie chicken.
 The study focuses mainly on the presence of HCAs in the meat, a lesser known chemical compound that has also been linked to cancer.
-The presence of the chemical was found more in grilled and charred meat than in, say, a microwaved hot dog.
+The presence of the chemical was found more in grilled and charred meat than in, say, microwaved hot dogs.

 So what's a meat-lover to do?
 The key is moderation.
-If you're going to have a barbecue three times a week for the entire summer, maybe you should think about backing it off a bit, say to once a week or once every two weeks.
+If you're going to have a barbecue three times a week for the entire summer, maybe you should think about backing off a bit, say to once a week or once every two weeks.